Unnati-Gupta24/SlackgoNinja/README.md

 ﻿# SlackgoNinja

-SlackgoNinja is a Slack Bot written in Go
+SlackgoNinja is a Slack Bot written in Go.
+It can upload all your files in your slack channel.